RadialDevGroup/ombudsman/management/FIRST_SPRINT_CHECKLIST.md

 - [ ] git flow (pull requests, why protected branches are important etc)
   - Have the new employee click the buttons and interact with Pivotal and GitHub
 - [ ] Setting up your computer will take time.
+- [ ] Did you set up your computer for your first project?
+(See the developer journeys in the wiki)
 - [ ] Explain that when setting up a project locally, update the ReadMe with any improvements or issues that you find.
 - [ ] Every project has a PROCESS.md that explains the workflow and project management tools (such as Pivotal Tracker) for that particular project.
 - [ ] All of our projects should have a Technology section at the top of the README